 When I moved to New York City to work as a photographer, I was self-taught and did not know anyone there.
 After a lot of hard work and belief that I had something good to offer, I was hired by Andy Warhol, and photographed Morgan Freeman, Lenny Kravitz, Kevin Bacon, Kate Moss, designer Vivien Westwood, and many others.
 I worked in NYC and London for Vogue, British Elle, Interview, Details, British GQ, Blitz, The London Sunday Times Magazine, and others.
 All the while, I made many images for myself too, as I do now.

 Each image is like a frame from a film.
 The images are figurative, narrative and allegorical.
 I create heroines and animal-heroes who balance feelings of marvel and mystery with a sense of conflict and uncertainty.
-The heroines are outcasts and sometimes half animal.
-They could be considered bewitched.
-What does it mean to be a girl?
-Or not quite a girl?

 I often think up characters who are on a quest that seems somehow familiar to the viewer.
 For instance, Beatrix and Hestia (in my book of the same name) are each on their own journey; one is a searcher, and one is a lover.
 The images are a combination of fantasy, surrealism and history, in which time and space become fluid and strange.
 The history comes through sometimes in nostalgic symbols, such as my own mother’s dirndl, bought in 1969, phone booths, or a 1950’s kitchen.